rohanheydari/university/README.md

-A university website that is responsive and built using React.js and JavaScript
+A university website that is responsive and built using Vite.js